-NOTE: APSS has been held annually since 1994, and is designed to enhance multilateral security dialogue to foster mutual confidence among participating countries.
+- The Eleventh APSS was held in Tokyo with the participation of 30 delegates from 21 countries.
+APSS has been held annually since 1994, and is designed to enhance multilateral security dialogue to foster mutual confidence among participating countries.
 Its basic objectives share much with those of the ASEAN Regional Forum (ARF) Meeting of Heads of Defense Universities/Colleges/ Institutions.
-The summary of the Eleventh APSS was submitted to the meeting held in Vietnam October 2005.
+The summary of the Tenth APSS was submitted to the meeting held in Singapore last September.

 - The APSS process has experienced both a deepening and widening of security dialogue since its foundation.
 It was inaugurated with delegates from 13 countries in 1994, but this year we welcome 21 countries.
 Most participants were colonel / lieutenant colonel rank officers or equivalent who had much expertise in defense planning and/or related security issues.

 - The Eleventh APSS study sessions were divided into four sessions: the Introductory Session and Sessions 1-3.
 In the Introductory Session, there were a keynote speech by Mr. Yasushi Akashi, former UN Under-Secretary, and presentations on Japan Defense Policy and Self Defense Forces (SDF) to give participants a better understanding of our security concerns.

 - In the Session One, we had extensive discussions on the nonproliferation of Weapons of Mass Destruction (WMD), led by Dr. Shinichi Ogawa’s lecture.
 In the Session Two, we had discussions on the terrorism, led by Dr. Yoshio Katayama’s lecture.